shayenna/HealthyHeadwatersLab_wiki/Data-management.md

 ### Data Storage
 All data should be stored on the Healthy Headwaters Lab Dropbox in the Data folder.
 Each project will have its own subfolder within the Dropbox/Data folder.

+#### Raw Data
+Raw data should be saved within the Shared HHL Dropbox/Data folder, within the "Raw data" folder and the specific piece of equipment folder to which it pertains.
+When working with the raw data, copy it into a new file for your project.
+This will allow raw data to be available to multiple team members. **Don't modify the raw data directly**

 #### Naming conventions
-Raw data should be saved within the Dropbox/Data folder, within the "Raw data" folder and the specific project **(Or equipment??)** folder to which it pertains.
 Data should be named using the following format: FILENAME_YYYMMDD.
 Generally the FILENAME will be concise and descriptive and refer to the project under which it falls (e.g., SedimentP_Essex_20190715).

 #### Meta-data

-#### Data Templates
-All raw data should be entered into the data templates available in Dropbox.
-This ensures that data collected for different projects are comparable at the raw data stage.
-When you clean up your files for analysis, you may want to hide or delete columns, but this should not be done at the raw data stage.